NOAA-PMEL/PyFerret/README.md

 The contents can be put extracted/cloned to whatever location desired.

 Extract the PyFerret tar.gz file in the desired location.
-Starting with PyFerret v7, there is only a single tar.gz file which extracts all its contents to a subdirectory that it creates (as apposed to Ferret which has separate `fer_environment` and `fer_executables` tar.gz files that extract into the current directory).
+Starting with PyFerret v7, there is only one tar.gz file which extracts all its contents to a subdirectory that it creates (as apposed to Ferret which has separate `fer_environment` and `fer_executables` tar.gz files that extract into the current directory).
 If desired, at this time you can change the name of this subdirectory